 Committee Purpose and Evaluation.
-The principal purposes of the Audit Committee are to (i) oversee (a) the quality and integrity of the financial statements of the Company; (b) the Company's financial reporting processes and financial statement audits; (c) the independent registered public accounting firm's qualifications and independence; (d) the performance of the Company's internal audit function and independent registered public accounting firm; (e) the Company's system of internal controls over financial reporting, accounting, legal and regulatory compliance, and ethics, including the effectiveness of disclosure controls and controls over processes that could have a significant impact on the Company's financial statements; and (f) the systems of disclosure controls and procedures; (ii) foster open communications among the independent registered public accounting firm, financial and senior management, internal audit and the Board; and (iii) encourage continuous improvement and foster adherence to the Company's policies, procedures and practices at all levels.
+The principal purposes of the Audit Committee are to (i) oversee (a) the quality and integrity of the financial statements of the Company; (b) the Company's financial reporting processes and financial statement and internal control audits; (c) the independent registered public accounting firm's qualifications and independence; (d) the performance of the Company's internal audit function and independent registered public accounting firm; (e) the Company's system of internal controls over financial reporting, accounting, legal and regulatory compliance, and ethics, including the effectiveness of disclosure controls and controls over processes that could have a significant impact on the Company's Forms 10-Q and 10-K; and (f) the systems of disclosure controls and procedures; (ii) foster open communications among the independent registered public accounting firm, financial and senior management, internal audit and the Board; and (iii) encourage continuous improvement and foster adherence to the Company's policies, procedures and practices at all levels.
 The role and responsibilities of the Audit Committee are fully set forth in the Audit Committee's written charter, which was approved by the Board and is available on the Company's website at www.vistracorp.com/corporate-governance.
 In its annual self-evaluation, the Audit Committee reviews and assesses how effectively it fulfilled these purposes over the prior year and identifies areas for improvement.

-2022 Committee Engagement.
-In addition to the matters discussed below, the Audit Committee engages proactively with Deloitte and management as needed to understand the status and strategy of the Company's audit and to discuss new accounting standards or potentially significant events that may impact the Company's financial reporting.
+2023 Committee Engagement.
+In addition to the matters discussed below, the Audit Committee engages proactively with Deloitte and management as needed to understand the status and strategy of the Company's audit and to discuss new accounting standards or potentially significant events that may impact the Company's financial reporting and internal controls.

 Committee Composition.
-The Audit Committee consists of Company directors who satisfy the requirements of independence, financial literacy and other qualifications under applicable law and regulations of the SEC and the NYSE and is chaired by Brian K. Ferraioli.
+The Audit Committee consists of Company directors who satisfy the requirements of independence, financial literacy and other qualifications under applicable law and regulations of the SEC and the NYSE and is chaired by J. R. Sult.
 The Board annually reviews these standards and has determined that each of the members of the Audit Committee is an "audit committee financial expert" for purposes of the SEC's rules.
 Each of the members of the Audit Committee is also independent as defined by the rules of the NYSE.
 The Audit Committee has directed the preparation of this report and has approved its content and submission to the stockholders.

 Required Communications with Deloitte.
-The Audit Committee has discussed with Deloitte, the independent registered public accounting firm for the Company, the matters that are required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") Auditing Standards.
+The Audit Committee has discussed with Deloitte, the independent registered public accounting firm for the Company, the matters that are required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") Auditing Standards, as well as the critical audit matters identified during the 2022 audit.
 The Audit Committee has received the written disclosures and letter from Deloitte, as required by the PCAOB, regarding Deloitte's communications with the Audit Committee concerning independence and has discussed with Deloitte its independence.
 The Audit Committee has received reports from Deloitte and Company management relating to services provided by Deloitte and associated fees.
-In this regard, the Audit Committee has considered whether or not the provision of non-audit services by Deloitte for the year 2021 is compatible with maintaining the independence of the firm.
-In furtherance of the objective of assuring Deloitte's independence, the Audit Committee has adopted a policy relating to the engagement of the Company's independent registered public accounting firm, as described on page 77 of this Proxy Statement.
+In this regard, the Audit Committee has considered whether or not the provision of non-audit services by Deloitte for the year 2022 is compatible with maintaining the independence of the firm.
+In furtherance of the objective of assuring Deloitte's independence, the Audit Committee has adopted a policy relating to the engagement of the Company's independent registered public accounting firm, as described on page 89 of this Proxy Statement.